Welcome to The Art of River Cruising, my blog highlighting all the exciting things

 redesigned lounge, an elegant grand staircase, two new Royal Suites, an additional

-Owner’s Suite and several connecting rooms ideal for families traveling together.
+Owner’s Suite and several connecting rooms ideal for families travelling together.
 She

 will truly rival her sister ship the S.S.
 Joie de Vivre.
 I invite you to experience the magic